 What is Genetic Testing?

 Genetic testing is something that many people have had done in their lives.
 More people than ever before are investing in genetic testing, especially considering the popularity of at-home DNA kits.
-But there is a whole world of genetic testing outside of just determining familial origins, and in this world, it is possible to examine specific genes for specific reasons.
+But there is a whole world of genetic testing outside of just determining familial origins.
+It’s possible to examine specific genes for specific reasons.

 Genetic Testing for Drug Addiction